-(2) Network System Solutions
+(3) Network System Solutions

-For fiscal year 2012, the Network System Solutions product category accounted for 10.5% of Ricoh's net sales.
-More than 90% of the sales of the Network System Solutions product category is generated in Japan.
+For fiscal year 2013, the Network System Solutions product category accounted for 10.8% of Ricoh's net sales.
 The primary function of products in this category is to assist customers in establishing a networked environment and provide customized printing solutions that satisfy customers' individual needs.
 The principal products in the Network System Solutions product category include personal computers and servers, network systems, application software, and related services and support such as document outsourcing services.

-In Japan, Ricoh has its own solutions brand called "Operius" and is focused on providing solutions to customers to optimize their office environment.
-Operius is comprised of three key components: (1) hardware, (2) software and (3) support and services.
+Ricoh is focused on providing solutions to customers to optimize their office environment.
+The solutions products that Ricoh offers in this product category are generally comprised of three key components: (1) hardware, (2) software and (3) support and services.
 By identifying and utilizing the most appropriate hardware and software to address customers' needs, and supplementing such products with a comprehensive support and service team (such as a 24-hour IT monitoring center, and an expert team of hardware and software engineers), Ricoh strives to assist its customers in creating a working environment that is more efficient.
-For example, Ricoh develops storage and management solutions that address the customers' need to organize and keep track of both paper and digital files, and that provide a secure centralized electronic document storage system that enables easy retrieval.
-Through the seamless integration of hardware and software, customers can utilize and benefit from streamlined document scanning, indexing and electronic document distribution.
-As part of Operius, Ricoh delivers total TCO consulting that begins with analyzing the customers' document workflow, output devices and document processes.
-In addition, through its support services, Ricoh has been able to lower the total printing costs of its customers by assisting them in the set up of their information technology or networks in various environments in Japan (where physical space is costly) and thereby increasing the efficiency of their printing process.